Fredrik Vejdeland: Early life

 Vejdeland was born on 3 October 1978 in Jämtland and was raised there.
 He states that he early on had a strong fascination for Old Norse mythology as well as Sweden's culture and history.
 Vejdeland describes his "national awakening" as a long process in which he was inspired, among other things, by the music group Ultima Thule.
 Their lyrics made him "identify with and feel pride in my people".
 He experienced a "racial instinct" and after a time felt "the significance of the race or Jewish question".
 He eventually defined himself as a National Socialist (i.e. Nazism) and in 2000 joined the then Swedish Resistance Movement.

 Political career

 In 2012, Vejdeland was a leader in the launch of the neo-Nazi web magazine Nordfront and was its editor-in-chief 2012–2017.

 In February 2024, Vejdeland took over the role of leader of the Nordic Resistance Movement after Simon Lindberg, who had been leader since 2015.

 Vejdeland has been convicted on several occasions of incitement against ethnic groups.

+Vejdeland condemned the 2026 US and Israeli attack on Iran, characterizing it as an attempt to establish Zionist hegemony in the Middle East.